ugoertz/kombilo/doc/manual.rst

 Kombilo offers you to change its look according to one of a number of themes.
 Which themes are available depends on your operating system.
 Just try them out.
-The effects will be visible immediately.
+The effects will be visible immediately (but the difference might not be all that large).
+The choice of themes depends on the operating system.

 .. index:: Language, Choose language